sbagmeijer/ulyaoth-chat/README.md

 Browse to the directory "/etc/nginx/sites-enabled" and then run the following command: (change the command to your vhost name) ln -s /etc/nginx/sites-available/php.ulyaothchat.net php.ulyaothchat.net

-copy the file memcached.ini to the folder "/etc/php.d/" and overwrite the file that already does exist.

 vi into the file "/etc/sysconfig/memcached" and change the content of the file to the following values:
 PORT="11211"
 USER="memcached"